rauc/rauc/docs/advanced.rst

 * casync requires bundle conversion and a separate sever-side chunk store while streaming adaptive updates is a fully transparent process (except that it requires the server to support HTTP range requests)
-* caysnc supports chunk-based differential updates for both block-based and file/directory-based updates while adaptive updates currently only support block-based updates
+* casync supports chunk-based differential updates for both block-based and file/directory-based updates while adaptive updates currently only support block-based updates
-* adaptive updates potentially allow the the installation process to choose the optimal installation method out of multiple available
+* adaptive updates potentially allow the installation process to choose the optimal installation method out of multiple available

 .. note::